 - While the potatoes bake, cook the diced shallots in a medium non-stick pan with the tablespoons of olive oil and butter.
 Cook on medium heat until the shallots are soft, about 5-6 minutes.
 Set aside.

 - When the potatoes are done, remove from the oven and let them sit for 5 minutes, then, using an oven mitt, cut them in half lengthwise.
-Scoop out the inside flesh of the warm potato into a large bowl, leaving about 1/4-1/2 inch thickness inside the shell.
+Scoop out the inside flesh of the warm potato into a large bowl, leaving about a quarter to half inch of thickness inside the shell.
 Once you have the all the potato flesh in the bowl, mash lightly with a potato masher.

 - In a medium saucepan, heat the vegetable broth (or milk) until hot but not boiling, and add it a little at a time to the bowl of the potatoes, mashing it together.
 Add the 3 tablespoons of butter and the sour cream, and continue to stir and mash just until combined, about a minute.
 Add the salt, pepper and garlic powder, and stir to combine.
 Taste the mixture.
 Does it need a little more salt or pepper?
 If the mixture tastes dry, add another dab of sour cream or vegetable broth a tablespoon at a time, but note that the mixture should be stiff, much more so than mashed potatoes.